xinjli/phonepiece/README.md

 ## Install

-Allosaurus is available from pip
+phonepiece is available from pip

 ```bash
 pip install phonepiece